Advances in Position-Momentum Entanglement: A Versatile Tool for Quantum Technologies: Theoretical Background

-\\ where, $\sigma_{\pm}$ are the standard deviations of the two Gaussians and are related to transverse momentum and position correlation widths. $\sigma_{-}$ represents the position correlation width of the bi-photons, and it is defined as below, where \textit{L} is the crystal length,and $\lambda_p$ is the wavelength of the pump beam.
+\\ Here, $\sigma_{\pm}$ are the standard deviations of the two Gaussian functions and are related to the correlation widths. $\sigma_{-}$ represents the position correlation width of the bi-photons, and it is defined as

+\\ where $L$ is the crystal length, and $\lambda_p$ is the pump beam's wavelength. $\sigma_{+}$ is the momentum correlation width and reads